mkhaled87/SENSE/README.md

 SENSE - Symbolic controlEr for Networked SystEms
 ================================================
-SENSE is an abstraction and controller synthesis tool for networked control systems (NCS).
+SENSE is an experimental framework for the correct-by-construction controller synthesis for networked control systems (NCS).
+It facilitates constructing finite abstraction and synthesizing symbolic controller using the plants of NCS.
 It uses binary decision diagrams (BDDs) as the primary data structure for efficient symbolic abstraction construction.

-SENSE expects existing abstracts of the plants inside NCS as input.
-It also expects infotmation about the delay bounds in the NCS.
-Then, it operates within the symbolic abstraction of the plants to construct a symbolic abstraction for NCS.
-Plats symbolic models can be easly constructed using a tool like [SCOTS](https://www.hcs.ei.tum.de/en/software/scots/).
+SENSE expects existing finite abstracts (a.k.a. symbolic models) of the plants inside NCS as input.
+It also expects information about the delay bounds in the NCS.
+Then, it uses the abstraction of the plant to construct an abstraction for NCS.
+Plants' symbolic models can be easily constructed using a tool like [SCOTS](https://www.hcs.ei.tum.de/en/software/scots/), which is provided with SENSE.

 SENSE depends on the CUDD-3.0.0 library for manipulating BDDs, written by Fabio Somenzi [here](http://vlsi.colorado.edu/~fabio/).
 The _dddmp_ library is also used for reading and writing BDDs which already comes with CUDD.

 Internal Structure of SENSE